dmitry-ivanov/laravel-helper-functions/README.md

 // '../'
 ```

-You can pass relative path as a parameter:
+You can pass relative path as a parameter too:

 ```php
 $path = relative_path('/var/www/htdocs/example/public/../../', '/var/')